Gorilla Tours in Africa, Uganda, Rwanda & Congo

 The drive from Kampala to Bwindi is so lovely and this takes a full day of travel.
 Though you are tracking the mountain gorillas in Bwindi buhoma, Ruhija, Rushaga or Mgahinga National park, you will also enjoy a scenery view enroute.
 The gorilla permits in Uganda are cheaper and UWA offers off peak season discounts.
 Uganda has got lots of things to offer before or after your gorilla trekking safari.
 Rwanda and Uganda are so near to each other , however , you could also track the gorillas in Rwanda and also drive to Uganda for the rest of holiday in East Africa and vice versa

 You can meet the beautiful mountain gorillas at Kinigi which is the base for gorilla trekking in Rwanda Volcanoes National Park.
 There are also over 880 mountain gorillas that live in the mountains that span Uganda, DRC AND Rwanda.
 This activity is a must for the eco- tourist’s travel list, tracking the mountain gorillas which is a unique wildlife adventure.
 Each and every meeting with the gorillas is different.

 “There is no one who looks into a gorilla’s eyes which are so intelligent, gentle, and vulnerable and can remain unaffected, for the gap between apes and the human disappears; we also know that the gorillas still live with us.
 Do these species even recognize this ancient connection?- George B. Schaller, Gentle gorillas and National Geographic.

-The activity was so low when I first tracked the gorillas in Bwindi impenetrable Forest in Uganda.
+The activity was so low when I first took on Uganda gorilla safaris in Bwindi impenetrable Forest in Uganda.
 The main highlight of this trek was seeing a baby gorilla hanging from one arm in the moss covered trees above us.
 The hike through the tea plantation and the mist covered slopes of the jungle like the forest were the magic part of the whole experience too.